Retrieving objects

 Retrieving objects based on an external identifier

-If we want to retrieve objects that use an external identifier, we need to call the APi with the local name and namespace query parameter.
+If we want to retrieve objects that use an external identifier, we need to call the API using the local name and namespace query parameter.

 Which leads to the following response